-The topics in the Dial-A-Law series provide only general information on legal issues within the Province of Alberta.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

-As soon as the lien is registered at the Personal Property Registry, the garage can start proceedings to collect the debt.
-The garage can have your vehicle seized and sold to pay for the debt.
+As soon as the lien is registered at the Personal Property Registry, the garage keeper may start proceedings to collect the debt.
+The garage keeper can have your vehicle seized and sold to pay for the debt.
 The seizure and sale must be done by a registered civil enforcement agency.
-You will be served with a Notice of the seizure.
-The Notice of Seizure may be served at the place where the vehicle is located with an adult member or by leaving the notice posted in a conspicuous place.
+You will be served with a notice of the seizure.
+The Notice of Seizure may be served at the place where the vehicle is located (if the garage keeper surrendered possession of the vehicle), to the owner or to another adult member of the owner’s household, or by leaving the Notice posted in a conspicuous place.
 The Notice may also be posted on your door.
-You will have 15 days after service of the Notice to object to the seizure.
-The vehicle will be sold after 15 days if there is no Notice of Objection served and filed.
-You will receive Notice of the method of sake at least 15 days before the actual sale.
+Once the Notice of Seizure has been served, you may file for a Notice of Objection at the Court of Queen’s Bench if you have valid reasons to object to the seizure and sale of your vehicle.
+The reasons must be clear and valid (for instance, the vehicle is leased), otherwise the Notice of Objection will be disregarded.
+You must serve the Notice of Objection on the same civil enforcement agency within 15 days after service of the Notice of Seizure.
+Once the Notice of Objection is filed and served properly, your vehicle cannot be sold or disposed of without a Court Order.

+If no Notice of Objection is served with the civil enforcement agency within 15 days then your vehicle may be sold.
 The money received from the sale of your vehicle will pay the costs of the sale first, and the debt of the garage keeper second.
-If there are other liens or encumbrances against your vehicle, any money left will pay those debts.
-Whatever money is left over from the payment of all liens is returned to you.
+If there are other liens or encumbrances against your vehicle, the money will cover these next.
+If there is money left over from the payment of all liens, the remaining amount will be returned to you.